-He walked 1,250 miles in 10 days.
+He covered 1,250 miles in 10 days.
 India's lockdown left him no choice

-Over 10 agonizing days, this migrant worker walked 1,250 miles home.
+Over 10 agonizing days, this migrant worker walked and hitchhiked 1,250 miles home.
 India's lockdown left him no choice

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Rajesh Chouhan had walked 620 miles (1,000 kilometers) in five days.
+(CNN)Rajesh Chouhan had covered 620 miles (1,000 kilometers) in five days.
 His legs were swollen and his blisters had burst.
 A piece of Styrofoam trash he'd found on the roadside was soaking up the pus seeping from his feet.

 But he didn't stop walking.
 He couldn't.